 Example:

 Order: Administer 250 mg of a medication.
-Available: The medication is available as 500 mg/2 mL.
+On top of that, available: The medication is available as 500 mg/2 mL.
 Calculate: The volume to administer.

 Equation: